ExmgElements/exmg-elements-monorepo/README.md

 # \<exmg-cms-styles\>

-The `&lt;exmg-cms-styles&gt;` component provides simple ways to use Material Design CSS styles in your application.
+The `exmg-cms-styles` component provides simple ways to use Material Design CSS styles in your application.
 The following imports are available: